top of page

 Team Bios

 Producer/Director - TW is a director/DP who works primarily in documentary and branded content for companies which have included The North Face, LEGO Group, NHL, Anomaly, and Mailman Group.
-He has taught multiple photography courses in Kawergosk Refugee Camp and done video work for NGOs in the region.
+TW has taught multiple photography courses in Kawergosk Refugee Camp and done video work for NGOs in the region.
 TW is currently a registered resident of Kurdistan Region Iraq.

 Associate Producer - Sabir Rasheed is Syrian Kurdish and fled Damascus, Syria with his family because of the civil war.
 On arriving in Kawergosk Refugee Camp seven years ago, he taught himself English to fluency.
 He has worked as a photo-journalist and researcher for numerous humanitarian organizations.
 Sabir prefers the video game FIFA to football in real life.